God's Whole Receipts on Israel — Modern Paraphrase | nocap.bible

 "Will you defile yourselves the same way your fathers did?
 Will you chase after the same detestable things?
 You offer your children in fire.
 You defile yourselves with your idols to this very day.
 And you think I'm going to let you inquire of Me?
 As I live, I will NOT be inquired of by you."

 This is where the weight of the chapter lands.
 God isn't just recounting history — He's showing them that they ARE the history.
-The same rebellion, the same idol worship, the same pattern stretching across centuries.
+The same rebellion, the same worship, the same pattern stretching across centuries.
 They came looking for a word from God, but they hadn't dealt with the words He'd already given them.

 God Will Be King Whether They Like It or Not 👑